-- The science of food - Food choice, health and wellbeing
+- The science of food

+- Food choice, health and wellbeing

+- Contribution to Study Score

 - Unit 3 Coursework: 25%

 - Unit 4 Coursework: 25%

 - End of year 2 hour Written Examination: 50%

 Food Technology study provides students with the opportunity to engage in a range of learning activities.
 In addition to demonstrating their understanding and mastery of the content and skills specific to the study, students may also develop employability skills through their learning activities.
-This study complements and supports further training and employment opportunities in the fields of Home economics, Food technology, Food manufacturing and Hospitality.
+This study complements and supports further training and employment opportunities in the fields of Home economics.
+Food technology.
+Food manufacturing and Hospitality.

-Product Design & Technology Textiles Units 1 & 2
+Product Design and Technology: Fibre Units 1 and 2